anujs3/scribble/README.md

 # Scribble
 ## An Android App Developed in Android Studio

+#### Short Description: This Android app can be used to draw quick sketches.
+It's like a portable whiteboard.

 **Features**:
 - Draw on the canvas.
 - Change pen color.